pblazh/tabula/examples/advanced-calculations/README.md

 ## Files

 - `input.csv` - Sample item data with quantities and totals
-- `script.csvs` - Tabula script with tax, discount, and total calculations
+- `script.tbl` - Tabula script with tax, discount, and total calculations
 - `output.csv` - Expected output after applying transformations

 ## What it does